foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab7.rst

 Exercises
 =========
-Try to use the received data in IoTDK board, and do some control by using GPIO. (e.g. LED on/off)
+Try to use the received data in IoTDK board, and do some control by using GPIO. (for example, LED on/off)

 .. |figure1| image:: /img/lab7_figure1.png
    :width: 550